MoralisWeb3/moralis-money-faq/README.md

 ## Is Moralis Money easy to use?
 Will I get instructions?

-Absolute, you can learn how to use Moralis Money in 10 minutes and you can reach our support any time.
+Absolutely, you can learn how to use Moralis Money in 10 minutes and you can reach our support any time.

 We will also provide instructions and manuals.